-Having a durable power of attorney in place during that time means someone you choose has authority to make financial and legal decisions for you.
+Having a durable power of attorney in place during that time means someone you choose has the authority to make financial and legal decisions for you.
 If you’re married, it might make the most sense to designate your spouse for power of attorney.
-But if you’re single, you could designate a parent, sibling or a trusted friend to act on your behalf.
+But if you’re single, you could designate a parent, sibling or trusted friend to act on your behalf.

 Healthcare Power of Attorney

-A health care power of attorney works similarly to a durable power of attorney but applies specifically to healthcare decisions.
-So going back to the previous example, someone with a health care power of attorney would have the authority to decide how your care should be managed.
+A healthcare power of attorney works similarly to a durable power of attorney but applies specifically to healthcare decisions.
+So going back to the previous example, someone with a healthcare power of attorney would have the authority to decide how your care should be managed.

-You can also create a separate living will or advance healthcare directive to specify what you want to happen in end of life situations.
+You can also create a separate living will or advance healthcare directive to specify what you want to happen in end-of-life situations.
 For example, if you’re diagnosed with a terminal illness you can use an advance directive to tell doctors whether you want to receive aggressive treatment or palliative care only if you’re nearing the end of your life.

 Beneficiary Designation Forms